gabrielfalcao/bose/doc/plugins/builtin.rst

-Batteries included: builtin bose plugins
+Batteries included: builtin psychoacoustics plugins
 ========================================

-bose includes a number of builtin plugins that can make testing faster and easier.
+psychoacoustics includes a number of builtin plugins that can make testing faster and easier.

 .. note ::

-   bose 0.11.2 includes a change to default plugin loading.
+   psychoacoustics 0.11.2 includes a change to default plugin loading.
 Now, a 3rd party plugin with *the same name* as a builtin *will be loaded instead* of the builtin plugin.